Potter Heigham

 Potter Heigham is a village and civil parish on the River Thurne in the English county of Norfolk.
 It is situated 12 mi north-east of the city of Norwich on the A149 road, and within the Broads National Park.

-The village is known for its mediaeval bridge and the Church of St Nicholas.
+The village is known for its medieval bridge and the Church of St Nicholas.
 There are two national nature reserves within the parish; the Ludham - Potter Heigham NNR is to the west of the village whilst the Heigham Holmes NNR is to the east.
-The Weavers Way, a long distance footpath, also passes through the village on its way from Cromer to Great Yarmouth.
+The Weavers' Way, a long distance footpath, also passes through the village on its way from Cromer to Great Yarmouth.

 History

 The village's name means 'Hatch homestead/village' or perhaps, 'hedge homestead/village'.
 There is evidence for Romano-British pottery industry here hence the 'Potter' addition.

 The parish of Potter Heigham (pronounced locally as Ham) has a number of features related to the World Wars.
 Hickling Broad, to the north of the parish, was used as a seaplane base during World War I. Part of Ludham Airstrip, a now shrunken remnant of a larger World War II airbase, is also built on parish lands, and there were a number of defensive structures around the medieval bridge.

 The Museum of The Broads was opened in Potter Heigham in 1996, and moved to its current location at the Poor's Staithe in Stalham in 1999.